rishiraj88/leasing/README.md

 # Leasing Application for All Mobility Groups [B2C, B2B]
+## Note: Tech upgrade of the app is underway.
+WIP code is available in repos for quick review by peers and feedback.

 This project is a utility app for the following classes of end-users:
 - lessee, called `customer` in the project for easier reference, and
 - lessor, called `provider`.